 The special needs of each student may be met by accommodations, modifications, and/or alternative expectations, including, but not limited to, a variety of teaching methods, and/or special equipment.
-The OCDSB model for service delivery is rooted in the tiered approach to intervention, as outlined in the Ministry of Education document; Learning for All: A Guide to Effective Assessment and Instruction for All Students, K-12 (2013).
+The OCDSB model for service delivery is rooted in Universal Design for Learning, Culturally Relevant and Responsive pedagogy, and the tiered approach to intervention, as outlined in the Ministry of Education document; Learning for All: A Guide to Effective Assessment and Instruction for All Students, K-12 (2013).
 An overview of the tiered approach to intervention is summarized in the following chart: